 Right-click on the selected text, and then choose Copy With Formatting.

-You can paste copied text into comments and bookmarks as well as into documents authored in other applications.
+You can paste the copied text into comments, bookmarks, and documents authored in other applications.

-You convert selected content other formats by exporting a selection.
-For example, you can select content and save it as a Word document, Excel spreadsheet, comma-separated values.
+You convert selected content to other formats by exporting a selection.
+For example, you can select content and save it as a Word document, Excel spreadsheet, or comma-separated values.

 To select tables that exceed one page, try changing the page display to Single Page Continuous before selecting the tables.
 (View > Page Display > Enable Scrolling)